apache/drill/docs/dev/Box.md

 ```

+## User Impersonation / User Translation Support
+When using OAuth 2.0 Box supports user translation.
+Simply set the `authMode` to `USER_TRANSLATION`.

 ## Testing
 Box's OAuth tokens are very short-lived and make testing much more difficult.
 The unit tests therefore use a Box developer token.
 These tokens are only valid for one hour.
 They should only be used for testing.
 You can obtain a developer token in the same page as the `clientID` and `clientSecret`.

-If you wish to run interactive tests using a developer token, use the following configuration:
+If you wish to run unit tests using a developer token, use the following configuration:

 ```json
 "type": "file",